anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2017-01-13-rewriting-process-algebra-part-3-freeacp-implementation.md

 Some points to note about them:

 - Rewriting axioms take a `Tree[S]` and return a `Tree[S]` as a result - they just rewrite a given tree.
-- Suspension axioms take a `Tree[S]` and return a `List[S[Tree[S]]]`. `List` reflects that there may be a need to make a choice between several trees (choice together with sequence is one of the fundamental operators of ACP). `S[Tree[S]]` means that the trees which the current one should be rewritten to are not readily available and are computed by `S`.
+- Suspension axioms take a `Tree[S]` and return a `List[S[Tree[S]]]`. `List` reflects that there may be a need to make a choice between several trees. `S[Tree[S]]` means that the trees which the current one should be rewritten to are not readily available and are computed in `S`.

 # Execution
-These axioms are applied in a [loop](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L67) until a terminal case is reached, as described in the theory above.
+These axioms are applied in a [loop](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L67) until a terminal case is reached, as described in the theory in [Part 2](/blog/2017/01/12/rewriting-process-algebra-part-2-engine-theory.html).

 # Suspension type as a free object
 If one has a `Tree[S]`, they do not have much choice but to execute it under `S`.
 This may not always be desirable: For instance, one may have a `Tree[`[Eval](https://static.javadoc.io/org.typelevel/cats-core_2.12/0.8.1/cats/Eval$.html)`]`, but want to execute it in parallel via `Future`.

 Alternatively, `S` may stay constant, but the way of execution under `S` may not.
-A good example of this is the `setText(textField, string)` AA from our example: We agreed that it sets the text of `textField` to `string` under a particular GUI framework we are working under.
+A good example of this is the `setText(textField, string)` AA from our GUI example: We agreed that it sets the text of `textField` to `string` under a particular GUI framework we are working under.
 But what if we want our program to work under several GUI frameworks?
 Each of them will have its own implementation of `textField` and the way to set its text will differ between the frameworks.

 For this reason, the function that runs the trees, [runM](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L65), can take a natural transformation, `S ~> G`, using which one can specify how to map a suspended computation `S` to a suspended computation `G`.

 Further increasing flexibility, we may even have a default implementation of `S` as a [free object](https://en.wikipedia.org/wiki/Free_object), in style of the [free monad](http://typelevel.org/cats/datatypes/freemonad.html).

 ## `LanguageT` as a free `S`
-The pattern is as follows: All the expressions for FreeACP are written with suspension type `S` equal to [LanguageT](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala) by default, `Tree[LanguageT]`.
+The pattern is as follows: All the expressions for FreeACP are written with suspension type `S` equal to [LanguageT](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala#L5) by default.
+These expressions are of type `Tree[LanguageT]`.

 `LanguageT` is a free object - it does not do anything by itself, but remembers the operations you tried to perform on it.
 It does this by [reifying](https://en.wikipedia.org/wiki/Reification_(computer_science)) all the operations done on it into case classes.
 For example, `t.map(f) == MapLanguage(t, f)`.

 Next, the user can select whichever `S` they want to execute their program under, define a natural transformation `LanguageT ~> S` (roughly, `LanguageT[Tree[LanguageT]] => S[Tree[LanguageT]]`) and use it in the `runM` method to execute the `LanguageT` instances.
-This natural transformation is called the **compiler**, it compiles your program written under `LanguageT` to a concrete execution type `S`.
+This natural transformation is called the **compiler**, it compiles your program written under `LanguageT` to a concrete suspension type `S`.

+In our example of the `setText` AA, one may define the following class to represent its action:

+{% highlight scala %}
+case class SetText[TF](textField: TF, string: String) extends LanguageT[Result[LanguageT]]
+{% endhighlight %}

-In our example of the `setText` AA, one may define a `case class SetText[TF](textField: TF, string: String) extends LanguageT[Result[LanguageT]]` which contains all the data necessary to set the text of the text field.
-Then, one can define a different natural transformation `LanguageT ~> S` for each GUI framework they are working under.
-This way, a program dependent on GUI thread can be written once and be executed on many GUI frameworks.
+It contains all the data necessary to set the text of the text field, but does not say anything about *how* to do it.
+Then, one can define a different natural transformation `LanguageT ~> S` for each GUI framework they are working under, each specifying the way this particular framework performs this action.
+This way, a GUI controller can be written once and executed on many GUI frameworks.

 For example, such a natural transformation under Swing may look like: